 The Day Residency is for commuting Residents only.
 The artists will, just like any other artist in the program, have access to all working facilities.

 Studio / Workspace

 Because each artist's studio needs and space differs, we work with each artist to find the best possible working situation for their time.
-At the Mill we have a full metal and wood-working shop, and spaces for building, cooking, filming, photographing, performance, composing, large-scale drawing, sculpture and painting.
-Our spaces are flexible and you are invited to create your own.
-Currently, the second floor of the Mill is under construction and is unfortunately not to be used for creative work.
-However, the shop is still available for everyone to use.
+Currently, the Mill is under construction and is unfortunately not to be used for creative work.
 In addition to the Mill we also have our Barn, located next to the house.
 This flexible indoor - outdoor space serves as our main studio space, with additional more private spaces to be found in the House as well as space for our 9' grand Baldwin piano.

 Expectations Towards the Artist